Jacks, Amberjacks, and Pompanos: Family Carangidae

 Size: To 32 inches; most caught off piers are less than 14 inches.
 The California record fish weighed 5 lb 8 oz and was taken at Huntington Beach in 1988.

-Habitat: Pelagic in nature, preferring moderately deep water although ranges from the surface down to 150 feet.
+Habitat: Pelagic in nature, preferring moderately deep water although ranges from the surface and surf zone down to 1,320 feet.
 Often found in schools with Pacific mackerel and sardines.
 Primarily feeds on large copepods, euphausids, pteropods, squid and small fish.

 Piers: Most common to southern California and the central coast.
 Best bets: Ocean Beach Pier, Oceanside Pier, San Clemente Pier, Balboa Pier, Newport Pier, Redondo Beach Pier and Hermosa Beach Pier.
 Some years will see large schools of these fish at the Central Coast piers—Avila, Port San Luis, Monterey Wharf #2, Seacliff State Beach Pier and the Santa Cruz Wharf.
 I have also had reports of good catches of jack mackerel at the “B” Street Pier in Crescent City, which is just a short distance south of the Oregon border.
 The fish in Crescent City seem to show up from late August to September and typically are good-sized fish, 22-28 inches long, the kind that are more commonly taken out in deep water by anglers trolling for salmon.